indiana-university/rivet-collapsible/README.md

 | `Collapsible.toggle(button, callback)` | Accepts a collapsible toggle button element `[data-collapsible]` and an optional callback function that is run after the collapsible is toggled open/closed. |
 | `Collapsible.destroy()`                | Destroys the current initialization of the collapsible component and removes it's event listener.                                                                 |

 ## To-do
+- [ ] Add docs for testing with Cypress
+- [ ] Create NPM package and documentation for including in a project
 - [X] Add implementation docs to README
 - [X] Test UMD implementation e.g. `const Collapsible = require('rivet-collapsible.js')`
-- [ ] Create NPM package and documentation for including in a project
 - [X] Add Github pages demo
 - [X] Add minnification step to build process for CSS and JS
 - [X] Add Version banner to files in `dist` folder